Statric/dedaptive/README.md

 <img src="man/figures/README-unnamed-chunk-11-1.png" width="100%" />

-# 4. Probabilistic predictions with fixed and adaptive item selections
+## 4. Fixed and dedaptive item selections

 With the function `fixSelectionIrt` probabilistic predictions can be performed for a subject based on known values for a subset of items.